Leveraging Pre-trained Large Language Models to Construct and Utilize World Models for Model-based Task Planning: Methodology

 \subsection{Constructing PDDL models with LLMs}

 \figurenew{results/examples/example_pddl_output.tex}{}{The prompt template for PDDL construction and an example of the LLM output for the household domain.}{pddl-template-example}{0}{yellow}

 Our approach involves prompting pre-trained LLMs with the following information: (a) detailed instructions for the PDDL generation task, outlining components of upcoming inputs and desired outputs; (b) one or two examples from other domains (e.g., the classical Blocksworld domain) for illustrating the input and output formats; (c) a description of the current domain, including contextual information about the agent's tasks and physical constraints due to the specific embodiment of the agent; (d) a description of the agent's action; and (e) a dynamically updated list of predicates that the LLM can reuse to maintain consistent use of symbols across multiple actions.
+Note that \textit{the predicate list is initialized to an empty list}, and thus all predicates are introduced by the LLM.
 The structure of the prompt is illustrated in Fig. \ref{fig:pddl-template-example}, and a complete prompt for the household-robot domain can be found at Appx. \ref{lst:full-prompt}.

 Depending on the information included in the action description or the domain context, users may gain varying levels of control over the extracted PDDL or receive differing levels of support from the LLMs.
 On one hand, when the user provides only a minimal description of the action, such as "this action enables the robot to use a microwave to heat food," we not only use the LLM as a PDDL constructor but also leverage the common world knowledge encoded within the model for knowledge acquisition.
 This is particularly useful when expanding the set of actions for an AI agent.
 For example, a robot engineer could set up a training environment for skill learning by following the suggested preconditions and effects.
 On the other hand, when some preconditions or effects are explicitly mentioned in the prompt, we rely more on the LLM's ability to parse the knowledge provided in natural language and to precisely represent it by devising a collection of predicates.
 This capability is useful when there could be different initial setups of a skill, and the engineers have already made some assumptions on the preconditions at the time of designing the skill.
 This capability is also crucial when constructing PDDL for specialized domains.
 For instance, robots such as Fetch and Spot Robot have only one robot arm, which is less flexible than a human arm, and are therefore subject to many uncommon physical constraints.